Brock Yates: Career

+As a best-selling author, most frequently about automotive topics and motor sport, some of Yates' articles and commentaries for Car and Driver magazine and other publications have had considerable impact within the auto industry and general public.
+Beginning with his 1968 critique of the American auto industry, its management, and its products: "The Grosse Pointe Myopians," Yates established a recurring theme in his nonfiction work that American automotive management had grown arrogant, lost touch with its markets, and failed to respond to changing public needs/tastes, technology, and energy/environmental concerns.
+He developed the thesis in his 1983 book, The Decline and Fall of the American Automotive Industry—and followed up with his 1996 book The Critical Path:Inventing an Automobile and Reinventing a Corporation, a focused look at Chrysler' efforts to recast itself with development of its third generation minivans.

+In 1976, Yates wrote the script for Free Wheelin, a minimally branded documentary about tricked-out conversion vans filmed at the National Street Van in July 1976, the “4th Annual "National Truck-In" get together in Bowling Green, Kentucky.
+Free Wheelin’ was released as a 21-minute film, as well as in shorter lengths, to be played as a short or trailer in movie theaters.

-Yates was a pit reporter for CBS' coverage of certain NASCAR Cup Series (at the time, the Winston Cup) series races in the 1980s, including the Daytona 500.
+As a pit reporter for CBS, Yates covered certain NASCAR Cup Series (at the time, the Winston Cup) series races in the 1980s, including the Daytona 500.
 He was also one of the main commentators on the TNN motor sports TV show American Sports Cavalcade with Steve Evans where, on occasion, Paul Page, Gary Gerould, and Ralph Sheheen appeared.
 He was a commentator on racing and vintage cars at various points between 1995 and 2013 for the Speed Channel, a U.S. cable affiliate of Fox Sports.

-Yates was a best-selling author, most frequently about automotive topics and motor sport.
-Some of his articles and commentaries for Car and Driver magazine and other publications have had considerable impact within the auto industry and general public, beginning with his 1968 critique of the American auto industry, its management, and its products: "The Grosse Pointe Myopians."
-A recurring theme of his nonfiction work was the way American automotive management frequently grew arrogant, lost touch with its markets, and failed to respond to changing public needs/tastes, technology, and energy/environmental concerns.

 Yates wrote for The Truth About Cars briefly in January and February 2008.